Notificare/notificare-html5-wordpress/notificare/README.txt

 = Do I need to sign up to Notificare to use this plugin? =

 Yes.
 You can also try it for 30 days before considering a paid plan.
-You can also upgrade or cancel it at anytime.
+You can upgrade or cancel it at anytime.

 = Do I need a Premium Support account? =